AMD Model Trading: ICT Power of 3 (Accumulation, Manipulation, Distribution) Explained

 Where It Occurs

-- Daily candle: The Asian session (roughly 8 PM - 2 AM EST) typically forms the accumulation range
+- Daily candle: The Asian session (roughly 8 PM - 2 AM ET) typically forms the accumulation range

 - Weekly candle: Monday often serves as the accumulation day